runemadsen/Shanghai-Project-Template/README.md

 ![Carto](assets/carto11.png)

-You can upload your files via Google Drive and use them in Carto like this:
+If you don't have a file server, you can upload your files via Google Drive and use them in Carto like this:

 1. Set the file as public on the web
 1. Get the URL of the shared file: